m-nabati/JGPR/README.md

 This is the implementation of this paper for multi-target regression problems, named Joint Gaussian Process Regression (JGPR).

 # R Packages
-We have tested the JGPR with **R 4.1.2** and the following versions of packages:
+We have tested the JGPR with **R 4.1.2** and the following packages:

 | package  | version |
 | ------------- | ------------- |